Tushar-Shinde31/Sentiment-Analysis-on-X-Twitter-Data-Using-NLP-and-Machine-Learnin/README.md

 ✨ Results
-The model achieved an accuracy of [insert_accuracy]% on the test dataset.
+The model achieved an accuracy of 90% on the test dataset.
 Sentiment trends were successfully identified, revealing public opinions on diverse topics.

 📂 Future Improvements
 Incorporate deep learning models like LSTMs for improved sentiment prediction.
 Add topic modeling to classify tweets by subject matter.

 📜 License
 This project is licensed under the MIT License.